How to Ship Domestic

 If an item is restricted, it means that it’s possible to be shipped, but it must meet certain requirements set by your courier before they decide to accept it.

 If an item is prohibited, it means it cannot be shipped at all.
-Couriers have the right to deny service if your shipment’s content is prohibited.
+Domestic couriers have the right to deny service if your shipment’s content is prohibited.

 Shipping restrictions and prohibitions vary by courier.
 Learn more: